Frequently Asked Questions

 We run small-group tours, so along with your guides there will be up to a maximum of 14 in your group, but usually we run our trips with groups of around 10.
 We have found this number to be perfect for making sure we can ensure everyone has the best time.

-You will meet like-minded people who have an appreciation for nature and the great outdoors, while still being able to enjoy the benefits of comfortable accommodation, great food and stimulating conversation on this journey.
-Our guests are usually people from a wide range of nationalities, backgrounds and experiences.
+You will meet like-minded people who have an appreciation for the great outdoors.
+Our guests are usually people from Australia, the UK, Canada and the United States, and come from a wide range of backgrounds and experiences.
 On average, we have a 50/50 split between men and women, with several single travellers on each trip as well as couples and friends travelling together.

 We get a pretty wide range of age groups on our tours, anywhere from people in their 30s to 70s.
 In any case, we reckon it’s more about attitude than age, which is why the social dynamics usually work so well.
 If you love the idea of getting out into the most incredible landscapes on the planet, with your feet on the ground rather than looking out of a coach window, and you enjoy your creature comforts -- we know you will love our trips!